fryagbye/tinderboxwithquarto/README.md

 1. Setting up with "TBXConfig" note

-   You need to change values of the following "TBXConfig" attributes for configuration.
+   You need to change the values of the following "TBXConfig" attributes for configuration.

-- `$Indent_Charactor` -> Set the symbol that represents the depth of indentation. ( default value = ★ )
+- `$Indent_Charactor` -> Set the symbol representing the depth of indentation. ( default value = ★ )
 - `$ExList` -> List of notes excluded from cross-reference search ( default value = "List and Agent etc" )
 - `$ExportFolder` -> Path of exported files. ( for Stamp "Move qmd files" )
 - `$ToggleTOC` -> Toggle for Generating TOC. ( default value = false ) You can use quarto option for TOC in \_quarto.yml.